 In 2003, Monastiraki metro station on the blue line opened.
 This helped Psiri flourish once again, and dozens of new cafes, restaurants and bars opened up.
 The area soon became one of the most vibrant neighbourhoods in Athens.

-Today, Psiri is a mix of traditional shops and businesses, old tavernas, cool cafes and several churches.
-Add on to this a number of new, trendy shops and hipster bars, and you will find that this cool little locale has a lot more than meets the eye.
+Today, Psiri is a mix of traditional shops and businesses, low-key tavernas, old buildings, cool cafes and several churches.
+Add on to this a number of new, trendy shops and hipster bars and art galleries, and you will find that this cool little locale has a lot more than meets the eye.

 Where to have a snack in Psiri Athens

 There are many nice cafes and snack shops in Psiri.
-Many of them are featured in various Athens Athens walking tours.
-Due to its proximity to the food market, Psiri is a convenient area to go for food tasting in Athens.
+Many of them are featured in various Athens walking tours.
+Due to its proximity to the food market, Psiri is a convenient area to go for a food tour in Athens.

 Desserts and sweets in Psiri Athens

 When it comes to dessert, there is plenty of choice in Psyrri.
 In fact, it’s one of the best areas in central Athens for anyone with a sweet tooth.

 Nancy’s Sweet Home, on Iroon square, is a pastry shop owned by the passionate Nancy and her husband.
 They specialize in traditional Greek desserts, and they often travel abroad to discover new recipes.

 The aforementioned Nancy used to work at the nearby Serbetia stou Psyrri.
 This old sweet shop is equally popular, and serves equally big portions.
 If traditional Greek sweets are your thing, visit them both and let me know which one you liked better 🙂